chenyenru/cse15l-lab-reports-fa23/lab5/lab5.md

 }
 ```

 In my `main` method, I passed in the String Array `[ "b", "e", "a", "f", "c" ]`.
-I expected my QuickSort to sort and have the sorted array `["a", "b", "c", "d", "f"]`.
+I expected my QuickSort to sort and have the sorted array `["a", "b", "c", "e", "f"]`.
 However, when I ran my program with the following command:

 ```bash
 javac QSort.java